leofonic/No_Recalc/README.md

 that was sent to the customer.
 With this module, after an invoice is generated, unrelated changes do not recalculate the order, and the possibilities to change the order in backend are limited so that there will be no differences to the invoice that has been sent.

+The module is licensed under the <a href="http://opensource.org/licenses/MIT">MIT License</a>